cc-hpc-itwm/GSparsity/filter_pruning/README.md

 # Filter pruning on ImageNet and ResNet-50

+This implementation performs filter pruning on ResNet-50 and ImageNet.

-This implementation is based on the pytorch implementation of ImageNet and ResNet-50 ([here](https://github.com/pytorch/examples/tree/master/imagenet)).
+- This implementation is based on the pytorch implementation of ImageNet and ResNet-50 ([here](https://github.com/pytorch/examples/tree/master/imagenet)).

-This implementation is tailored to ResNet-50.
+- This implementation is tailored to ResNet-50.
 Modifications are needed for other architectures.

 ## Preparation
 - For distributed training configurations, please refer to the [original implementation](https://github.com/pytorch/examples/tree/master/imagenet).